bcgov/aps-infra-platform/documentation/how-to/client-cred-flow.md

 This page shows how to protect and call an API using the OAuth2 Client Credential flow.

-Here is overview of the process (numbers reference steps in the table of contents):
+Here is an overview of the process (numbers reference steps in the table of contents):

 ![Client Credential flow](/artifacts/oauth2.png "Client Credential flow")